If You Build It, Will They Come? A look into business/domain name.

 Now look at the domain www.CustomerServiceArmy.com.
 This is a domain name with relevant key words, which explain the focus of the business.
 It's also what the acronym CSA stands for.
 A simple choice like a domain name becomes essential to the planning stages of any new online venture.
 If you want to be at the top of the search results on the biggest search engines, spend the time up front so people can find you!

-Here's another example of how search terms can help your website's ranking.
-Let's say that you live in Pasadena, CA, and you're looking for a Flash designer.
-Try searching for the term "Flash designer in Pasadena" on Google.
-PX Media appears at the top of your search results.
+Here’s another example of how search terms can help your website’s ranking.
+Let’s say that you live in Pasadena, CA, and you’re looking for a Flash designer.
+Try searching for the term “Pasadena Flash Design” on Google.
+PX Media appears on the first page of your search results.
 Now think about the domain name.
-You are probably thinking that www.pxmediainc.com doesn't have the word "Flash" in it, yet it appears in the top search results.
-You will see pages of other companies with the word "Flash" as part of their domain names.
+You are probably thinking that www.pxmediainc.com doesn’t have the word “Flash” in it, yet it appears in the top search results but, you will see listings of other companies with the word “Flash” as part of their domain names.
+“Why”.
 This is a unique situation where PX Media has worked for years to get its website to rank on the first page, using may essential components of Search Engine Optimization (SEO).

 SEO has greatly evolved over the past five years and continues to change as each search engine changes their website ranking guidelines.
 Besides your domain name, another way to improve your website rank is to use two or more domain names.
 However, Google, or the largest search engine, only ranks the main domain name.
 You can use one domain name for ranking purposes, while another domain can be used for marketing purposes.
-For example, you can redirect a second domain name to the main domain to help boost your total website traffic.
+For example, you can redirect a second domain name to the main domain to help boost your total website traffic. or use a simplified domain so that your clients don’t need to spell out your full SEO domain.

-PXM prides itself on its SEO knowledge and takes a pro-active stance on following the latest SEO trends and methodologies.
+PX Media prides itself on its SEO knowledge and takes a pro-active stance on following the latest SEO trends and methodologies.
 Give us a call today and learn how PX Media can help your business get to the top of the search results!

-by: Douglas G.
+by: Douglas Goddard.